stacksmith/stacksmith/README.md

 **I am a minimalist** and dislike most things, with a level of passion commensurate with the needless complexity involved.

-**I breathe Common Lisp** - and assembly when I need more control.
+**I breathe Common Lisp** - and assembly when needed.
 As a language geek, I can work with any, but find most vulgar, (except for Forth and Smalltalk).

 **I live in deep rabbitholes** formed by structured data in my attempts to write editors, compilers, and nifty datastructures (especially probabilistic and immutable ones).
 Occasionally I put on my EE hat and design hardware, often with FPGAs or 6502s.
 <!--